Seth-Mazer/MyLA/README.md

 Here is what MyLA can do so far:

-- Matrix Addition
-- Matrix Subtraction
+- Matrix Addition / Subtraction
 - Matrix Multiplication
+- Matrix Augmentation
-- Scalar Scaling
+- Transpose, Trace, Norms, Scaling
-- Transpose
-- Trace
+- Symmetry Checking
-- Norms
+- Identity Matrix Generation
 - Dot Products
-- Vector Projection
+- Vector Projections

-- See roadmap for future features
+- And many more utility functions

 # Example